-After "Mr. Tambourine Man", the other members of the Byrds were allowed to record and the group released a full-length debut of the same name, containing a mix of original songs and more Dylan covers.
-The album became an instant classic with its jangly 12-string guitar, practically inventing folk-rock.
+After "Mr. Tambourine Man" the other members of The Byrds were allowed to record and the group released a full-length debut album of the same name, containing a mix of original songs and more Dylan covers.
+The album became an instant classic with its jangly 12-string guitar practically inventing Folk-Rock.
 Meanwhile critics proclaimed them "America's answer to the Beatles" and began hyping the group to no end.
-The Byrds' second No. 1 single, a cover of Pete Seeger's "Turn!
+The Byrds' second #1 single, a cover of Pete Seeger's "Turn!
 Turn!
-Turn!," also became a 1966 album of the same name, and cemented their status as a band that was both artistically and musically successful.
+Turn!", also became a 1966 album of the same name, and cemented their status as a band that was both artistically and musically successful.

 Crosby and Hillman wrote most of the songs for 1967's "Younger Than Yesterday", which shifted the band's fan base from teenagers to a cult of older, more radical fans.
-While recording 1968's "The Notorious Byrd Brothers", David Crosby quit to join Crosby, Stills and Nash.
-A new Byrd's album featured more studio effects created by McGuinn and even a Moog synthesizer, the first use of synthesizers in rock music.
+Two singles were issued from the L.P., "So You Want To Be A Rock 'N' Roll Star" rose to #29 and "My Back Pages" went to #30.
+While recording 1968's "The Notorious Byrd Brothers", David Crosby quit to join Crosby, Stills And Nash.
+A new Byrd's album featured more studio effects created by McGuinn and even a Moog synthesizer, the first use of synthesizers in Rock music.
 Shortly after its release, drummer Mike Clarke left the band, leaving only McGuinn and Hillman.
-Jim McGuinn became increasingly interested in Eastern religions, and changed his name to Roger at the urging of an Indonesian guru, who claimed a name beginning with "R" would "resonate better with the universe."
+About this time Jim McGuinn became increasingly interested in Eastern religions, and changed his name to Roger at the urging of an Indonesian guru, who claimed a name beginning with "R" would "Resonate better with the universe."

-Country singer/songwriter Gram Parsons joined the group and gave the band a new country edge.
-With new drummer Kevin Kelly, the Byrds released what is considered the first country-rock album, 1968's "Sweetheart of the Rodeo".
-The group began a tour of South Africa to support the album, but Parsons quit, refusing to play in the country due to its racial policies.
-Though the group was promised it would play before integrated audiences, it was booked into white-only clubs, prompting Hillman to quit in disgust and join Parsons to form the pioneering country-rock band, the Flying Burrito Brothers.
+Country singer/songwriter Gram Parsons joined the group and gave the band a new Country edge.
+With new drummer Kevin Kelly, The Byrds released what is considered the first Country-Rock album, 1968's "Sweetheart of the Rodeo".
+The band began a tour of South Africa to support the album, but Parsons quit, refusing to play in the country due to its racial policies.
+Though the group was promised it would play before integrated audiences, it was booked into White-only clubs, prompting Hillman to quit in disgust and join Parsons to form the pioneering Country-Rock band, The Flying Burrito Brothers.

+In late 1972, David Crosby, having reached a high point of success with Crosby Stills And Nash, wanted to do a reunion album with The Byrds and convinced all the original members to join him on Asylum Records for the project.
+The result was an eleven song collection simply titled "Byrds".
 Critics slammed the album as a poor imitation of the original band, and the group broke up again before a planned reunion tour.
 Roger McGuinn started a successful solo career, even collaborating with Gene Clark and Chris Hillman on two late '70s albums.
-Hillman too, became a solo acoustic performer, also working with the country group, the Desert Rose Band.
-Having overcome a serious drug problem, Crosby continued to tour with Crosby, Stills and Nash.
+Hillman too became a solo acoustic performer, also working with the Country group The Desert Rose Band.
+Crosby continued to tour with Crosby, Stills And Nash.

 Few of their contemporaries can claim to have made a greater impact on Pop culture than The Byrds.
-In 2004, Rolling Stone magazine ranked The Byrds at number 45 on their list of the 100 Greatest Artists of All Time.
+In 2004, Rolling Stone magazine ranked them at number 45 on their list of the 100 Greatest Artists of All Time.